mnurisso/advanced_programming_2019-20/lectures/c++/lecture_03.md

 The second one is an array of char, the first one in the example is an argument counter.

+They're always both needed when you want to use command line arguments.

 ## Matrices

 A matrix is stored in a long array.